 We also added 4 new members to the management committee – the NASA steering group, also known as mission control.
-We welcome Imwen Eke, Mel Stevens, Sonya Moorhead and Dave Spathakey aboard the mothership.
+We welcome Imwen Eke, Mel Stevens, Sonya Moorhead and Dave Spathaky aboard the Mothership.

 Anna Shotter and Gareth Price Baghurst shared work in progress The Brothers, which ran alongside a session on battery powered wearable audio looping kit from Simon Panrucker, and a discussion on the perception of disability in the arts chaired by Mel Stevens.

-Next was a session on combining pervasive gaming and performance, where participants tested the game dynamics of new piece in development The Sorrowful Stag by Keri Sparkes.
-This happened in tandem with a session on self organising and creating through working on paper led by Dave Spathakey.
+Next was a session on combining pervasive gaming and performance, where participants tested the game dynamics of a new piece in development The Sorrowful Stag by Keri Sparkes.
+This happened in tandem with a session on self-organising and creating through working on paper led by Dave Spathakey.

 John Beedell read us aloud his challenge to the world, to the need to protest, to create and live creatively, in the face of it all.